SlithyMatt/x16-makewave/README.md

 Controls the volume of the waveform output to all selected speaker channels.
 A value of zero effectively turns off that voice, and 63 is the maximum possible volume.
-Actual volumes heard in the speakers will be dependent on amplification and fading of stereo audio signal coming from the X16 or emulation host.
+Actual volumes heard in the speakers will be dependent on amplification and fading of the stereo audio signal coming from the X16 or emulation host.

 #### Waveform Type (WAVEFORM)
 Range: PULSE, SAWTOOTH, TRIANGLE, NOISE